Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

 ## Overview

 The `AllocationManager` manages AVS metadata registration, registration and deregistration of operators to operator sets, handles allocation and slashing of operators' slashable stake, and is the entry point an AVS uses to slash an operator.
+An AVS in the context of `AllocationManager` is defined as the `address` of the contract that implements [ServiceManagerBase](https://github.com/Layr-Labs/eigenlayer-middleware/blob/mainnet/docs/ServiceManagerBase.md).
+For `PermissionController` purposes, this AVS address is also the AVS [account](https://github.com/Layr-Labs/eigenlayer-contracts/blob/dev/docs/permissions/PermissionController.md#accounts).

 The `AllocationManager's` responsibilities are broken down into the following concepts:

 * [AVS Metadata](#avs-metadata)
 * [Operator Sets](#operator-sets)